 Special attention should be given to federated learning.
-A number of companies [28, 29] enabled multi-institutional collaborations in order to train AI models using in-house computing capabilities without sharing data between institutions.
-As the trained models are exchanged between medical facilities, they are fine-tuned and boast higher diagnostic accuracy.
-Training, testing, and prospective research are carried out inside the institution without the need to transfer datasets (studies) outside of the facility.
-Despite the potential benefits of this technique, there are important issues listed below need to be solved before federated learning can be widely applied in practice.
+A number of companies [28, 29] enabled multi-institutional collaborations in order to train AI models using in-house computation resources without sharing data between institutions.
+As the trained models are exchanged between medical institutions, they are fine-tuned and boast higher diagnostic accuracy.
+Training, testing, and prospective work are carried out inside the institution without the need to transfer datasets (studies) outside the federation.
+Despite the potential benefits of this technique, there are important problems that need to be solved before federated learning can be widely applied in practice:

-1. It is necessary to standardize the interpretation and labeling of medical data in those facilities where the medical AI algorithm is to be deployed.
+1. It is necessary to standardize the interpretation and labeling of medical data in those institutions where the medical AI algorithm is to be deployed.

-2. Depending on the AI algorithm complexity, substantial computing resources may be required in each facility for federated learning.
+2. Depending on the AI algorithm complexity, substantial computational resources need to be placed within each institution for federated learning.

-3. Preprocessing and organizing the data for ingestion by the algorithm are complex tasks, because data visibility for the developers is limited.
+3. Preprocessing and organizing the data for ingestion by the Al algorithm is challenging, because the visibility of data to the developers is impeded.

-4. Data heterogeneity across different facilities in terms of patient populations, pathology distribution, data volume, data format, etc.
+4. Data heterogeneity across different institutions in terms of patient populations, pathology distribution, data volume, data format, etc.

-One of the most important limitations of training AI algorithms based on data from a single facility or from multiple ones in a small geographic area is sampling bias.
+One of the most important limitations of training AI algorithms based on data from a single institution or from multiple institutions in a small geographic area is sampling bias.
 If an AI algorithm trained this way is applied to a different geographic area, then results of the algorithm may be unreliable due to differences between the sample population and target population [30].

-Consequently, there are various recommendations for data collection and labeling for AI.
-Doctors, data scientists, and decision-makers who provide access to data or authorize new AI model deployment should be aware of the source for training data and potential biases, which may affect generalizability of AI algorithms.
-New approaches such as federated learning, interactive and synoptic reporting may help to address the issue of data availability in the future.
+Consequently, there are various recommendations for data collection and labeling for Al. Clinicians, data scientists, and decision-makers who provide access to data or authorize new Al model deployment should be aware of the source for training data and potential biases, which may affect generalizability of Al algorithms.
+New approaches such as federated learning, interactive reporting, and synoptic reporting may help to address the problem of data availability in the future.
 However, curating and annotating data, as well as computational requirements, are substantial barriers.